The Methods of the Sima: The Justification of War

 The Methods of the Sima promotes the view that warfare is necessary to the existence of the state, that it provides the principal means for punishing evil and rescuing the oppressed, and that its conscientious exploitation is the foundation for political power.
 It states that a balance between war and peace must be maintained for the prosperity of the state: that those states which neglect their armies will perish just as quickly as those states which resort to warfare too frequently.
 The book promotes the view that war is an unfortunate necessity for peace.
+In one of the book's most famous quotes, it concludes: "(Therefore) though a state is large, being fond of warfare will surely lead to its demise.
+Even if the world is at peace, forgetting warfare will inevitably bring danger."

 The contributors to the Methods of the Sima stress that appropriate civil and military roles must be distinguished because of their contradictory values.
 Civilian culture is judged to be severe, remote, and languid, placing value in courtesy and benevolence, while military culture is judged to be severe, stern, and active, placing value in order and discipline.
 The writers of the Methods stress that the Virtue (德) of the people will decline both when civilians act in ways that are appropriate for soldiers, and when soldiers act in ways that are appropriate for civilians.
 The King must conduct himself differently in these two spheres and expect different things from his citizens.
 In civil life, he must cultivate the people through education and the promotion of regional culture.

 The Methods of the Sima stresses that the only justification for warfare is the assistance of the common people.
 Because warfare must benefit the people of all states involved in a conflict in order to be legitimate, nations must avoid engagements that injure the people of enemy states, and actions which might antagonize a subject populace are severely prohibited.
 Because it identifies the only justification for warfare as eradicating a government evil, the Methods encourages commanders to engage in ceremonial, accusatory formalities before beginning a campaign, and makes it a vital necessity that the army's soldiers understand the virtuous nature of their mission.
 These policies promote the utilitarian goals of strengthening morale and weakening enemy resistance.